 Starting from the 2017- 2018 academic year, the Fatih Campus serves as the Faculty of Islamic Sciences.

 This campus built by the General Directorate of Foundations has begun to serve as Fatih Sultan Mehmet Vakıf University's School of Foreign Languages in the 2010-2011 academic year.
 The campus is ideally located away from Istanbul's traffic and is suitable for carrying out educational activities in a healthy and efficient way.
-It is close to means of public transportation and to central districts like Üsküdar, Ümraniye, and Kadıköy, with many student dormitories at a walking distance to our campus.
+It is close to means of public transportation and to central districts like Üsküdar, Ümraniye, and Kadıköy, with many student dormitories at walking distance of our campus.
 Students placed in our university will attend compulsory foreign language preparatory classes in this building which answers all needs of the students.
-This Campus host: Department of Foreign Languages (English-Arabic).

 The Campus is located in an area called Halıcıoğlu within the district of Beyoğlu.
-Buildings in the campus are one of the first examples of modern barracks buildings which are very typical of the era; the end of 18th and beginning of 19th-century architecture.
+Buildings on the campus are one of the first examples of modern barracks buildings which are very typical of the era; the end of 18th and beginning of 19th-century architecture.
 This complex was also where the first modern educational institution of the Ottoman Empire, Mühendishane-i Berrî-I Hümayun, was started in 1847.
 Due to different educational activities conducted in the complex, it is also called Mühendishane and Hendesehane.
-This Campus host: Faculty of Law, Faculty of Engineering, Faculty of Architecture and Design, Vocational School, ALUTEAM, KURAM, Career Center, and TÜMER.

 Located in Üsküdar, in a neighborhood named after itself, the complex consists of a group of buildings surrounding a mosque and a madrasah.
-It is quite unique with its historic sections like a caravanserai, Hadith School, the school for the memorization of Quran, a kitchen, a guest house, an elementary school, a bath, and a hospital.
+It is quite unique with its historic sections like a caravanserai, Hadith School, the school for the memorization of the Quran, a kitchen, a guest house, an elementary school, a bath, and a hospital.
 These buildings were built by Mimar Sinan between 1570 and 1579 and were funded by Nurbanu Valide Sultan who was the mother of Sultan Murad the 3rd.
 Until the 18th century, the place was called “Valide Sultan Külliyesi” but after the construction of a new similar set of buildings in Üsküdar Square with the name of Gülnuş Sultan, it started to be known as Atik Valide, Valide-i Atik (The Old Valide).
 The Valide-i Atik Külliye's renovation by the General Directorate of Foundations continues and will be used for educational purposes when it is finished.
-This Campus host: The Faculty of Literature and the Faculty of Education.

 HAGIA SOPHIA CAMPUS